HBR Consulting LLC (“HBR” or “we” or “our” or “us”) are committed to protecting your privacy when you interact with us.

 - Providing services and support to our customers, which may also be necessary for the performance of a contract with you

 - Conducting business with our suppliers and other third parties

-- Other purposes disclosed at the time of collection or otherwise compatible with the above, and the Privacy Shield Principles
+- Other purposes disclosed at the time of collection or otherwise compatible with the above and applicable law

 - Third party service providers contracted to provide services on behalf of HBR for discrete business purposes such as provision of IT related services, event planning, talent recruiting, and travel services

 - Other corporate entities when a business transaction occurs such as a merger or acquisition